Tower 13: The exhibition

 The exhibition was opened to the public for the month of October 2013.
 Admission was free, and only 49 visitors were allowed inside the building at once due to safety concerns.
 Because of this constraint, waiting times were routinely upwards of several hours and could extend to the entire day.
 Many visitors started queuing in the early hours of the morning.
+The role of social media in creating this exceptional exhibition makes Tour 13 a case study in how such media can amplify social phenomena.

 The exhibit attracted 30,000 visitors during its one-month duration.

 Demolition

 After the exhibit closed on 31 October 2013, the demolition process began.
 All of the artwork in the building was destroyed in this process, though purchase offers had been made.
 The demolition used the technique of grignotage, which involves the deployment of specialised machinery to bring down the building slowly, without recourse to explosives.

-Afterlife in social media, print and on the web
+Legacy

-Although the art and the building were demolished, the art lives on in various social media (e.g. on Instagram at #tourparis13) and web formats.
-Tower 13 was also the subject of a 2014 documentary film showcasing the artwork and artists.
+Before the demolition, artworks at Tower 13 were documented in social media (e.g. on Instagram at #tourparis13) and web formats.
+Tower 13 was the subject of a 2014 documentary film showcasing the artwork and artists.
 Mehdi Ben Cheikh wrote two books documenting the experience (see Bibliography below).